MJKWoolnough/byteio/README.md

 func (e *StickyBigEndianReader) ReadFloat64() float64
 ```
 ReadFloat64 Reads a 64 bit float as a float64 using the underlying io.Reader Any
-errors and the running byte read count are stored instead or returned
+errors and the running byte read count are stored instead of being returned

 #### func (*StickyBigEndianReader) ReadInt16